destroy command#

 With the global --topo | -t

-flag a user sets the path to the topology definition file that will be used get the elements of a lab that will be destroyed.
+flag a user sets the path to the topology definition file that will be used to spin up a lab.

 cleanup#